Prevention and Education

 Can chlamydia cause permanent infertility?

 Yes, if it causes PID that results in significant tubal scarring.
-The damage is permanent even after the infection clears.
-This is why screening prevents infertility — treatment after damage has occurred doesn't reverse the scarring.
+The structural damage is permanent even after the infection clears, which is why screening prevents infertility — treatment after damage has occurred can't reverse the scarring.
+Early detection and treatment before PID develops prevents complications in the vast majority of cases.

 Can men become infertile from an STD?

 Yes.
-Chlamydia and gonorrhea can cause epididymitis leading to obstructive azoospermia.
-Chlamydia also causes sperm DNA fragmentation that reduces fertilization rates and increases miscarriage risk even when sperm count appears normal.
+Chlamydia and gonorrhea can cause epididymitis leading to obstructive azoospermia — blockage of sperm-carrying tubes that requires surgical intervention.
+Chlamydia also causes sperm DNA fragmentation that reduces fertilization rates and increases miscarriage risk even when sperm count and motility appear normal on standard semen analysis.

 Does herpes cause infertility?

-Herpes does not directly impair fertility.
-The primary reproductive concern with herpes is managing outbreaks during pregnancy and preventing neonatal transmission during delivery.
+No. Herpes doesn't directly impair fertility in women or men.
+The primary concern with HSV and reproduction is managing outbreaks during pregnancy and preventing neonatal transmission during delivery — which is straightforward with suppressive antiviral therapy.

 Should both partners be tested before trying to conceive?

-Yes.
-Infertility from STDs affects both sexes, and screening only one partner misses half the picture.
-Both partners should be tested as part of any preconception evaluation.
+Yes, always.
+STD-related fertility damage affects both sexes, and screening only one partner misses half the picture.
+Both partners should be screened as part of any preconception evaluation — not as a matter of distrust, but because silent infections are common enough to make this genuinely useful information before you start trying.

 Don’t Know What Could Be Causing Your Symptoms?